strongloop/strong-globalize/README.md

 ```js
 	g.Error('Directory %s does not exist', workingDir);
 ```
-## use g.write for process.std.write
+## use g.write for process.stdout.write

 before:
 ```js